foxglove/docs/docs/12-on-device-agents/1-installation.md

   --azure-storage-account-name
   --azure-storage-service-url
 ```
+-->

 ### Confirm running

 If misconfigured, the agent will log errors and exit with a nonzero status.

-<p class="Debug">status will depend on how you launch...?</p>

-<p class="Debug">Future: Can we have a step that confirms running?
-Maybe a check-in timestamp on device-info?</p>
+For systemd, `sysctl status` will report that the agent is running.

 ### Next steps

-To add recordings to your site, see [Manage Data](./manage-data).
+To add recordings to your On-Device Agent, see [Manage Data](./manage-data).